 • a supporting statement from applicants indicating their reasons for and ability to undertake the MNSc.

 Applicants are assumed to have some grounding at a tertiary level in human anatomy before commencing the course.
-For applicants who do not possess this knowledge, the Department of Nursing will offer an online package in Human Anatomy twice a year.
+For applicants who do not possess this knowledge, the Department of Nursing will offers an online package in Human Anatomy.

 The Selection Committee may conduct interviews to elucidate any of the matters referred to above.